bosup/MOMP/README.md

 ## Citation
 If you use ROMP in your research, please cite:
-ROMP: Monsoon Onset Metrics Package, UChicago HCWF Authors, 2026
+ROMP: Rainy season Onset Metrics Package, UChicago HCWF Authors, 2026

 ## Contact
 Author: bosup